Frequently Asked Questions

 9. How are they fitted?
 All Made for Shade shutters are fitted using a three-sided or four-sided perimeter frame, from which the panels are then hinged.
 Frames can be fitted inside the recess, outside the recess or around the front edge of the recess, depending on how & where you want your panels to fold when open.
 Needless to say, there are different frame profiles for every eventuality.
 (The latter option is perfect for uneven recesses, as the run-out is hidden behind the frame moulding).
 Whichever framing option you choose, all screw-heads will be either hidden with insert strips or cap covers & in the case of stained finishes, screws will be fitted using brass or silver mounting cups.
 For wider installations such as patio doors & room dividers, tracking systems are used as they give constant support to the panels as they move.
 All panels are fitted within their frames using hinges with removable pins, which are perfect when it comes to decorating, as the panels can be simply removed & re-fitted in a matter of minutes.

 10. How & when do I pay?
-Payment is made in two parts, 50% when the order is placed & the remaining 50% on completion of installation.
-Payment can be made by cash, cheque, debit card or credit card (all major cards accepted).
+Payment is made in two parts, 20% when the order is placed & the remaining 80% on completion of installation.
+Payment can be made by bank transfer, cash, cheque, debit card or credit card (all major cards accepted).

 11. What are shutters made from?
-Made for Shade offer seven different shutter materials.
-The most economical option is Craftwood, which is a Polymer coated MDF product available in the six best selling white / cream shades & comes in a choice of four louvre widths.
+Made for Shade offer 5 different shutter materials.
+The most economical option is Seattle, which is a Polymer coated MDF product available in the 9 best selling white, cream & grey shades & comes in a choice of 5 louvre widths.
 It's perfect for small to average sized installations & looked just like a wooden, painted shutter when fitted.
-We then have a variety of real timbers including Larchwood, Basswood & Cedarwood, each of which have their own unique grain patterns & characteristics.
-Using lighter weight timbers allows us to hinge more panels together to achieve greater widths with a single, conventional bi-folding shutter.
+We then have a variety of real timbers shutters, each of which have their own unique grain patterns & characteristics.
+Using lighter weight timbers allows us to hinge more panels together to span greater widths with a single, conventional bi-folding shutter.
 Real timbers can have painted or stained finishes, but our Western Red Cedarwood can also be oiled to give it a beautifully natural finish, which brings out the individually different grain structure in each profile to give a truly rustic charm.

 13. Can they be fitted to any window?
 It's a rare day when we come across a window to which we can't fit shutters, but "never say never" as the saying goes.
 We need to ensure that the shutter will not inhibit the opening operation of the window & that we have suitably substantial fixing points to bare the weight, but this is all taken care of during the survey.